 Does AMD Have Symptoms?

 AMD presents with different symptoms depending on how advanced the case is.
-For instance, while early dry AMD typically does not cause any symptoms, intermediate dry AMD can cause mild symptoms, like some blurriness in a person’s central vision or difficulty seeing in low light.
+For instance, while early stages of dry AMD typically do not cause any symptoms, intermediate dry AMD can cause mild symptoms, like some blurriness in a person’s central vision or difficulty seeing in low light.
 Late AMD, however, whether wet or dry, causes more significant vision problems.
 People with late AMD report developing a blurry or distorted area in their central vision, which often grows.
-Blank spots may also form in their field of vision, and colors may seem less bright than before.
+Blank spots may also form in their field of vision, colors may seem less bright than before, and straight lines looking wavy is a warning sign for late AMD.

 It’s worth noting that while AMD alone does not lead to total vision loss, it can interfere with a person’s ability to go about their day-to-day activities.
 As AMD progresses, a person may lose their ability to see faces, drive themselves, read, write, cook, or fix things around the house.
 While these issues cannot be fixed, if caught early enough, the progression of AMD can be slowed down.